premek/kyosc/README.md

-###AndrOSC
+### KyOSC

+Based on Ahmet Kizilay's [AndrOSC](https://github.com/ahmetkizilay/AndrOSC)

 An app for Android to use OSC from your device with the ability to design graphical templates within the app.
-The app is available to download on Google Play Store on a donation based system.

 #### Available Controllers
 * OSC_Button